-Delta Force is a mighty secretive unit of the Army, which is considered one of the world’s best special operations forces units.
+Delta Force is a mighty secretive unit of the Army, considered one of the world’s best special operations forces.
 Among all the assets delegated to special operations of the US military, the Delta Force is undoubtedly covered by the strictest confidence.
 It is the leading basic military counter-terrorism unit of the United States acting on foreign soil.

 It is a Tier 1 unit under the direct supervision of the Department of Defense along with SEAL Team 6, 24th Special Tactics Squadron, and Intelligence Support Activity.
 The unit is placed directly under the Joint Special Operations Command (JSOC).
 The unit is a Special Missions Unit (SMU) tasked with missions primarily involving counter-terrorism, hostage rescue, direct action, and special reconnaissance, often against high-value targets.